-Curd rice is an another comforting meal option during the episode of diarrhea, it’s most of the toddlers favorite too.
-Good bacteria in curd helps fighting the diarrhea.
+Curd rice is another comforting meal option during the episode of diarrhea, it's most of the toddler's favorite too.
+Good bacteria in curd helps to fight diarrhea.
 Make sure the curd is not sour.
-Check out curd rice recipe here (make it without milk, butter and tempering):
+Check out curd rice recipe here (make it without milk, butter, and tempering):

 18. Idli or Steamed Dosa (8 Months+):